 As regards marriage in general, the same rules apply to beneficiaries of international protection as to Hungarian nationals.
 There is only one additional requirement that refugees and persons with subsidiary protection have to fulfil.
 As it is set out in the Act on Civil Registration Procedure, non-Hungarian citizens have to prove that no obstacle to the marriage exists pursuant to their personal law.
 The term “personal law” is defined in the Act on International Private Law, meaning the law of any State of which the person is a national.
 Consequently, in practice beneficiaries of international protection would have the obligation to contact their embassy (in order to obtain their approval and eventually, the birth certificate), which on the one hand might be dangerous for the person.
 On the other hand, it is prohibited by the Asylum Act to do so, unless the person loses his/her international protection status.
 Therefore, in such cases, the Act on Civil Registration Procedure enables the applicants to ask for an exemption from the Registry Office and provides ex lege exemption in cases where the country of origin is knowingly unable to issue the required certificate.

 As per the experiences of the Menedék Association, requests for exemption are mostly accepted by the Registry Office, nonetheless they are aware of a case when during the asylum procedure the applicant claimed to be married but lost his wife soon afterwards.
 As a result of the lack of proper Somalian state registration and since the refugee was not able to contact the embassy due to his fear of persecution, there was no way to prove the death of his wife with documents and to certify the change in his marital status.
 In general, registration of marriage is a long procedure in which couples usually need the help of the Menedék Association to write an application for exemption from the abovementioned rules.
-As a positive development in 2020, the Menedék Association noted that in certain districts of Budapest the officers are more welcoming towards people with international protection background and speak English.
+As a positive development in 2020 and 2021, the Menedék Association noted that in certain districts of Budapest the officers are more welcoming towards people with international protection background and speak English.
 In the countryside, due the lack of experience of case officers, beneficiaries of international protection are often requested to provide original documents from their country of origin.

 Act I of 2010 on Civil Registration Procedure.